 Welcome to the Department of Modern Languages and Classics, a diverse and exciting department.
-We feature undergraduate major concentrations in Classical Civilization, French, German, Greek, Latin, and Spanish.
+We feature undergraduate major concentrations in Classical Civilization, French, German, Greek, Italian, Latin, and Spanish.
 We offer undergraduate minor concentrations in Chinese, French, German, Greek, Italian, Japanese, Latin, Russian, and Spanish.
 Our Critical Languages Center offers instruction in sixteen additional less-commonly taught languages, many of which are vital for national security.

 On the graduate level we offer MA degrees with concentrations in French (literature or linguistics), German (literature, linguistics, or German studies), Spanish (literature or linguistics), and Romance Languages.
 On the Ph.D. level we offer concentrations in French or Spanish literature or linguistics, as well as interdisciplinary studies.